Washington University in St. Louis,

 David represents clients in a variety of intellectual property disputes, including patent prosecution, trademark, non-infringement and freedom to operate opinions.

 David has prosecuted and defended numerous patent, trademark, trade dress, trade secret and copyright infringement actions in Federal trial and appellate courts as well as opposition and cancellation proceedings before the Trademark Trial and Appeal Board of the United States Patent and Trademark Office.
-David provided valuable assistance on a U.S. Supreme Court brief, Bowman v.
-Monsanto, a patent rights case that has major implications across a broad range of industries.
+David played an instrumental role in a U.S. Supreme Court patent rights case, Bowman v.
+Monsanto, that had major implications across a broad range of industries.
 He earned his J.D. from Washington University in St. Louis.
 He also holds a M.S. in Molecular Cellular & Development Biology from the University of South Carolina and a B.S. in Biology from Presbyterian College.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).